what is a first look?

 The weather in Colorado can be unpredictable, especially in the mountains.
 Opting for a first look means that we can capture portraits of the couple as well as wedding party and family photos befre the ceremony.
 That way if the weather turns foul after the ceremony you’ll still have outdoor pictures.
 We can often find a five minute window to sneak in a couple’s portrait outside between the storms but it’s almost impossible to capture large group photos in the middle of dinner.

 If your wedding falls during the off season (November-March), the days are shorter.
-In Denver,, and it’s even earlier in the mountains.
+In Denver, sunset can be well before 5pm, and it’s even earlier in the mountains.
 That means we have limited time to capture outdoor pictures after the ceremony.
 Unless your ceremony finishes an hour or two before sunset, we won’t have daylight left for portraits.

 any downside not to do a first look?